Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 Based on the data [dictionary](#data-dictionary), certain variables represent the cumulative totals of various distinct variables.
 For this reason, it is important to consider the following aspects:

+As per the data [dictionary](#data-dictionary), some variables represent combined totals of distinct variables.
+Hence, it's crucial to consider:

-i.
-The "overall_conflict" variable denotes the aggregate of both the "minor_conflict" and "major_conflict" variables.
+i. "overall_conflict" equals "minor_conflict" and "major_conflict."
 ii.
-"Total_affected_disasters" corresponds to the summation of "affected_disasters" and "homeless_disasters" variables.
+"Total_affected_disasters" equals "affected_disasters" and "homeless_disasters."
 iii.
-"Total_affected_othercountries" is derived from the summation of "total_affected_neighbours," "total_affected_non_neighbours," and "nda_other_region" variables.
+"Total_affected_othercountries" equals "total_affected_neighbours," "total_affected_non_neighbours," and "nda_other_region."

-It should be noted that these sets of variables may not be compatible for simultaneous utilisation during the data exploration phase, as doing so may impede the attainment of accurate visualisation representation.
+As using these variable sets simultaneously in data exploration may hinder accurate visualisation.

 ### b.
 Data Structure

-Transforming the dataset into an R data frame results in the generation of 798 observations encompassing 25 variables.
-Analysing the data's structure reveals that all the variables are predominantly numeric in nature, except for "country," which is designated as a character variable  and "year," which is formatted as a date and time.
+Converting the dataset to an R data frame yields 798 observations with 25 variables.
+Analysis shows most variables are numeric, except "country" noted as a character variable, and "year" formatted as date and time.

 #### Data Types
 ```